joannj35/debruijn-sequence-complexity-distribution/README.md

 ## Additional Tools and Visualization
 For a more enhanced user experience, we have developed a (humble) GUI tool, housed in a separate repository.
 This GUI effectively visualizes the result data, providing a more intuitive understanding of the complexity distributions.
 For access to the GUI and further instructions, please refer to [GUI repository](https://github.com/joannj35/debruijn-sequence-parser).

+## Citation
+If you use this software or the [data it produces](https://github.com/joannj35/debruijn-sequence-parser/tree/master/data) in your work,  please cite it using the following reference:
+Etzion, T., Jozen, J., & Dally, R. (2024). debruijn-sequence-complexity-distribution (Version 1.0.0) [Computer software]. https://doi.org/10.5281/zenodo.10685239

 ## Using the Code
 Each branch of this repository contains specific instructions and scripts for the respective domain.
 To simplify running the code, we have introduced a Command Line Interface (CLI) which prompts the user for necessary inputs, streamlining the execution process.